BirukTes/The-Colour-of-Music/README.md

 - [x] A save button to save the selected video (recorder is buggy) or picture
 - [x] A switch to full screen or windowed mode

+###### Known Issues
+- [x] While switching to windowed mode from screen, a second window may appear in front which looks like not responsive:
+  - [ ] Change to the first window from the taskbar or alt+tab switcher and close the second window.

 ### System Requirements
 1. Windows 10 64bit
 2. 6 Gigabytes (GB) or more available RAM